Z-Kiss/Node-Angular-TeamUp/README.md

 After cloneing the repository, you need to install the dependencies.

-For install dependencies :
+1. For install dependencies :

 - Use this command from the _backend_ directory.
     ```
     npm install
     ```

+2. Fill out _.env_ file with the connection URL of your MongoDB

-For starting the Application simply run the _StartApplication.sh_
+3. For starting the Application simply run the _StartApplication.sh_

 - Use this command from the _backend_ directory.
     ```